 European Union has approved EUTM Mali`s Fourth Mandate, which will last until May 2020.
 With the focus on four pillars of activity: advice, training, military education and support G5S Joint Force.

 EUTM objectives are to:

-Political control, and strategic direction is exercised by the Political and Security Committee (PSC), under the responsibility of the Council, and of the HR/VP for Foreign Affairs and Security Policy.
-Director of Military Planning and Conduct Capability (MPCC), in exercising the functions of mission commander, acts under the political control and strategic direction of the PSC.
+Political control is exercised by the Council, and is carried out through the HR/VP for Foreign Affairs and Security Policy.
+Under the strategic direction of the Political and Security Committee Director of Military Planning and Conduct Capability (MPCC) executes the functions of mission commander.

-The European Union’s Common Security and Defense Policy (CSDP) includes the gradual framing of a common defense policy that may in time lead to a common defense.
-The CSDP allows the Union to develop its civilian and military capacities for crisis management and conflict prevention at international level, thus helping to maintain peace and international security, in accordance with the United Nations Charter.
+The European Union’s Common Security and Defense Policy (CSDP) allows the Union to develop its civilian and military capacities for crisis management and conflict prevention at international level, thus helping to maintain peace and international security, in accordance with the United Nations Charter.
 The CSDP includes a strong conflict prevention component.

 More information and background documents available on:

 +223 220.127.116.11 (landline) +223 18.104.22.168 (mobile) email@example.com https://eutmmali.eu/